The Role of Hi-Tech Jobs in Puerto Rico's Development

 The interview data we collected in Puerto Rico indicated strong positive trends supporting

 our hypotheses about Job Quality and Careers.
-Restated in full, these hypotheses are:
+Restated in full, these hypotheses are:- The quality of jobs provided by SMIs rates high on accepted measures.

 - The employment opportunities provided by SMIs lead to careers seen as more satisfying by those having them than other available work options, and to career structures that promote balanced socio-economic growth.